Kallikrein/CMS-BENCH/strapi/JOURNAL.md

 It's a good practice to get environment variables from ... environment variables.
 The JSON pattern here is worse than runtime async hook: a lot of best practice include key vaults, consul, etc. to forward relevant environment variables.
 I will explore if a .js replacement of the json is functional.

+### build

+Build only outputs the admin UI page, the api server is not built.

+### startup (lambda consideration)

+empty and fresh server output from CLI : 0.8 ~ 1 s